Logotype for Post Holdings Inc

 Outlook and guidance

-• Capital expenditures for fiscal 2026 expected between $350–$390 million, with major investments in Foodservice facilities.
+• Capital expenditures for fiscal 2026 expected between $350–$390 million, including major investments in Foodservice facilities.

 • Sufficient liquidity and cash on hand are anticipated to meet capital needs for the foreseeable future.